This post may contain affiliate links. Please read our disclosure policy.

 The recipe calls for 1/4 cup of sugar in the filling, but I often leave it out since I find dates sweet enough on their own.

-If you’ve made these date squares, please give the recipe a star rating below and leave a comment letting me know how you liked them.
+If you’ve made this Old-Fashioned Date Squares, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Old-Fashioned Date Bars Recipe